 Are Ductility Tests Accurate?

 Yes, ductility tests can be accurate when performed properly and under appropriate conditions.
-However, many factors can affect the accuracy of the test, including the quality of the testing apparatus, the consistency of the testing environment, and the skill and experience of the technician.
+However, accuracy depends on proper calibration of equipment, consistent environmental conditions, and technician expertise in sample preparation and test execution.
 It is important to follow established testing procedures and to properly calibrate and maintain the testing equipment to ensure accurate results.

 What Is the Difference Between Tension Testing and Ductility Testing?